fireship-io/fireship.io/hugo/content/lessons/flutter-for-js-developers/index.md

 Flutter is inspired by JavaScript frameworks like React/Angular/Vue that enable components to reactively update the UI when data changes.
 In fact, Flutter provides a `setState` method that works exactly like it does in [ReactJS](https://reactjs.org/docs/react-component.html#setstate).

 Overall, it is not very opinionated about how architect the app.
 You can use composition to build a bunch of tiny widgets and piece them together, or create big widgets to be inherited.

+### Pubspec.yaml 👉 Package.json

+Dependencies are registered in a. yaml

 ### Widget 👉 Component